Teas and Pregnancy – Teas to Avoid During Pregnancy and Teas to Enjoy!

 Doing your research on the different effects of herbs will also help you in deciding which herbal tea is good for you and your soon-to-be-born baby.

-Buying commercial herbal pregnancy tea is also a better bet in making sure that the tea you drink is safe.
+Buying commercial herbal pregnancy tea is also a better bet for making sure that the tea you drink is safe.
 Their ingredients have gone through testing, and the type and ratio of herbs are just right.

 Birds & Bees Teas is one such company.
 Offering you high quality, organic herbal loose leaf teas (that include a reusable tea bag).
 These guys (and gals) consistently get great ratings and glowing reviews on Amazon.
 They’ve got some wonderful teas for before, during, and after pregnancy!
 You might want to check out their nutritious and delicious teas by clicking below: